Healing and Renewing Your Mind

 If Mary had a demonic presence of lust, then she was cured.
 If she had a mental disorder, then she was released of bondage.
 If Mary was held in bitterness, rejection, self-pity and wickedness, expressed lewd, sexual behavior or if she suffered from hearing voices with some sort of unstable mind, she was set free by the power of Jesus Christ.
 If she was diseased ridden, then just as the woman who bled for twelve years felt the power go through her body, so did Mary’s healing.
 Woman, you have the same power available to you today.
 His breath of life is alive, giving you living water that bubbles up and overflows never to be thirsty again.
 “Everyone who drinks this water will be thirsty again, but whoever drinks the water I give him will never thirst.
 Indeed, the water I give him will become in him a spring of water welling up to eternal life.”
 (John 4:13-14)

 Mary’s life is chronicled in the Gospels.
 In the Gospel of Luke 8:2-3, she is mentioned as part of the group of women cured of evil spirits and diseases supporting Jesus and the disciples out of their own means.
 In Matthew 27:55-61, 28:1-10 Mark 15:40, 16:1-8, Luke 24:1-12, John 19:25 and 20:1-18, she is mentioned at the cross witnessing the crucifixion of Christ, then on her way to anoint Jesus with herbs, and finally witnessing the resurrected Lord when He calls her by name.
 “Mary.
 Do not hold onto me, for I have not yet returned to the Father.
 Go instead to my brothers and tell them, I am returning to my Father and your Father, to my God and your God.”
-(John 20:16-17) Mary was obedient to the Lord, but not believed by her brothers (Mark 16:11, Luke 24:11).
-I know exactly how Mary feels.
+(John 20:16-17) Mary was obedient.

-Mary loved Jesus for the truth, but she was also SET FREE!
-When you have been set free from bondage, released of ungodly strongholds and have the knowledge of knowing you are redeemed from the Blood of the Lamb, you are set free.
-It was not in Mary’s own strength to heal herself by “positive thoughts”, but the faith and believe in Jesus Christ.
-Psalm 40:1-3 represents this well, “I waited patiently for the Lord; he turned to me and heard my cry.
-He lifted me out of the mud and mire; he set my feet on a rock and gave me a firm place to stand.
+Mary’s testimony is a witness to Christian women today.
+Many have fallen prey to the enemy’s deception and lures – Mary loved Jesus for the Truth, but she loved Him because He set her free.
+When you have been set free from bondage, released of ungodly strongholds, and have the knowledge of knowing you are redeemed from the Blood of the Lamb, you are set free.
+It was not in Mary’s own strength to heal herself by positive thoughts, but the faith and belief in Jesus Christ.
+Psalm 40:1-3 represents this well, “I waited patiently for the Lord; He turned to me and heard my cry.
+He lifted me out of the mud and mire; He set my feet on a rock and gave me a firm place to stand.
 He put a new song in my mouth, a hymn of praise to our God.
 Many will see and fear and put their trust in the Lord.”
+Mary’s testimony brings hope to many women who suffer as she did.

 Pray the Prayer for the Mind on our Prayer for Every Circumstance Page.
 You can find the full teaching under our Resource Page, One a Day; 30 Days of Prayer with the Women of the Bible, Book 1